JaeheeKimLab/JaeheeKimLab.github.io/join/index.md

 ### Postdoctoral Fellows
 Strong candidates will likely have either:
-* a PhD in a quantitative / computational field, such as mathematics, statistics, computer science, physics, etc. Experience with biological or clinical data is preferred but not required;
+* PhD in a quantitative / computational field: mathematics, statistics, computer science, physics, or a related field.
+Experience with biological or clinical data is preferred but not required.
-* a PhD in the biological sciences and a strong quantitative background.
+* PhD in the biological sciences and a strong quantitative background.

 To apply, please email the following info to [Jaehee](mailto:jaehee.kim@cornell.edu).
 * Research statement that includes your research interests and the type of projects you would like to pursue in the lab.